|Module Code: GE109|

 |2021-22: Terms 1-3.
 One online lecture per week and one seminar: Fridays 10:00-11:00.
 Room: H0.44|

 (Prior to 2021, entitled 'Aspects of German Culture in the Age of Enlightenment.')

 This module is taken by ALL first-year students taking courses in: German Studies, German with French, German with Italian, German with Spanish, German with International Studies.

 It is also available to first-year students taking: English and German Literature, French and German, German and Spanish, History and German, who can opt to take this module instead of the module GE 108 The changing face of Germany in film and text.

-In the first part of GE 109 Aspects of German Culture in the Age of Enlightenment you will learn about the social background of the late eighteenth century and how the rising middle class sought to establish its cultural and intellectual identity in the face of the established feudal order of the Absolutist state in Germany.
+In the first part of GE 109 you will learn about the social background of the late eighteenth century and how the rising middle class sought to establish its cultural and intellectual identity in the face of the established feudal order of the Absolutist state in Germany.
 As many students taking this module have not studied fictional texts before, a large part of what we do will be to introduce you to the techniques of studying fictional texts and understanding them within their social, political and cultural contexts.
 Although you will be focusing on a relatively small number of texts, the module has been designed to help you explore them in some detail.

 The texts studied on this module include:

 - the early poetry (1770-1786) of Johann Wolfgang Goethe

 - Goethe's novel Die Leiden des jungen Werther (1774), the international success that established his literary reputation

 - the two dramas, Emilia Galotti (1772) by Gotthold Ephraim Lessing, and Kabale und Liebe (1784) by Friedrich Schiller, which are sometimes referred to as examples of the 'middle class tragedy (or 'bürgerliches Trauerspiel')